 Leaders Are Supportive, Setting Goals That Are Realistic

-A supportive leader doesn’t strive to achieve all of their goals independently.
+doesn’t strive to achieve all of their goals independently.
 Instead, they act as a coach and turn to employees for help.

 Employees know that leaders are open to criticism, new ideas, and corrections when necessary.
 They feel comfortable opening up to them and expressing their thoughts and feelings.
 No matter how busy a leader is, they make time to listen to their team.